Open-Maze/Onboarding-Library/README.md

 ### Popover

 The Popover component is a component designed to display additional information or options in a small overlay that's positioned relative to another element.
+It can be used on its own or as a step in a product tour

 #### Usage